oracle/rwloadsim/README.md

  * A database (release 12 or higher, release 19 preferred) that can be used to run test scripts
  * An environment with the gcc compiler and tools like make
  * Both bison and flex must be installed
+ * Installing ctags and cscope is recommended if you want to work on the source
  * The Bourne Again SHell, /bin/bash
  * Installing gnuplot is highly recommended, although not required for compiling or running test suite